SupriyaGo/SupriyaGo/README.md

 - 👯 I’m looking to collaborate on **open-source projects.**

-- 🤝 I have a keen interest to learn **Machine Learning and backend techs.**
+- 🤝 I have keen interest to learn **Machine Learning and backend technologies.**

-- 💬 Ask me about **anything related to frontend and react-native**
+- 💬 Ask me **anything about frontend and react-native** development.

 - 📫 How to reach me **supriyagorai1995@gmail.com**

-- ⚡ Fun fact **I love to play ukulele - Valorant is my current favorite game.**
+- ⚡ Fun fact: **I love to play ukulele - Valorant is my current favorite game.**

 ---